Casey Abrams: Post-Idol

 Abrams appeared and performed on The Tonight Show with Jay Leno in April 2011, and Live with Regis and Kelly, The Ellen DeGeneres Show, and MTV's The Seven in May of the same year.
 He was one of the performers in the American Idols LIVE!
 Tour 2011, which began in West Valley City, Utah, in July 2011, and ended in Manila, Philippines in September 2011.

 In August 2011, Abrams became a spokesman in a national campaign called IBD Icons to raise awareness of inflammatory bowel disease.

 Abrams and former American Idol season 10 contestant Haley Reinhart recorded a holiday song, "Baby, It's Cold Outside", in November 2011—also released on video.

-InJanuary 2012 Abrams signed with jazz label Concord Music Group.
+In January, 2012 Abrams signed with jazz label Concord Music Group.
 His first album is self-titled, Casey Abrams.
 The album was executive produced by Randy Jackson and American Songwriter writes that "co-writers on the album include American Idol co-producer Iain Pirie and mega-hit songwriters Jason Mraz, Rune Westberg, Martin Terefe, and Toby Gad."
 The first single from the album "Get Out" was released on June 5, 2012.
 The album was released June 26, 2012.
 Performing on the show gave sales of his album a boost of nearly 2,000% over the previous week.